juju/docs/src/en/charms-offline-strategies.md

 A standard FTP proxy.
 Juju uses the `ftp-proxy` option for this type of proxy.

-## Charm download proxy
+## Juju-specific proxy

-The following suite of proxy settings is dedicated to the downloading of
+The following suite of proxy settings have a Juju-only scope (i.e. they are not system-wide):
-charms:

 `juju-ftp-proxy`
 `juju-http-proxy`
 `juju-https-proxy`
 `juju-no-proxy`

-These are not set as normal proxy environment variables for charm hook contexts, nor are they written as default systemd configuration values.
-Instead, they are passed to charm hook contexts as the following environment variables, respective to the above list:
+They are passed to charm hook contexts as the following environment variables, respective to the above list:

 JUJU_CHARM_FTP_PROXY
 JUJU_CHARM_HTTP_PROXY
 JUJU_CHARM_HTTPS_PROXY
 JUJU_CHARM_NO_PROXY

 !!!
+Important:
+    These Juju-specific proxy settings are incompatible with the four corresponding legacy proxy settings described in earlier sections.
+Data validation is enabled to prevent collisions from occurring.

+One big benefit of using these finely-scoped settings is that `juju-no-proxy` can contain subnets (in CIDR notation) whereas its legacy counterpart cannot.

+!!!
 Note:
-    The `juju-no-proxy` option can and should contain subnets in CIDR notation.
-    Also, since controller machines are not added automatically to this option, if other proxies are set any internal networks should be added.
+    Work is underway to introduce further granularity that will allow specific libraries (e.g. `charm-helpers`) to enable a proxy setting on a per-call basis.

 ## APT mirror